dangtuanvn/Poker-In-C/README.md

 When the player all in and the AIs fold.
 The player loses.

 The AIs will sometimes show wrong status such as Check instead of Call, or Bet instead of Raise.

+Due to different screen resolutions on different devices.
+The click box for mouse input can be slightly off, as well as the display.